tyki21/itmd-x13-weekly/README.md

 For examples that slowly modify, make sure you commit your work to Git so you can remember the change (as in the addition of the `String#chomp` method in this example from Chapter 6).

+Also, pick **three** exercises from “A Few Things to Try...” at the ends of the chapters (any three, from any chapter).
+You can put those in their own directory, if you’d like.
+Example solutions are at the end of the Pine book.

 Starting next week, we’ll use this repository differently for the rest of the semester’s reading, for the *Agile Rails* book.
 But don’t worry about that for now.